 First of all, let’s discuss the job title.

-The job position is what defines a candidate’s day-to-day duties and responsibilities.
-In other words, it explains your function within the organization.
+- The job position is what defines a candidate’s day-to-day duties and responsibilities.
+In other words, it explains the employee’s function within the organization.

 Here’s an easy example — a cook is a position within the restaurant ecosystem, but a head chef is a title that reflects a person’s salary and standing in the workplace hierarchy.